What are the dates of the Antrim Festival of Trees?

 I’d rather enter a wreath.
 What are my options?

 Wreaths of all sizes (and shapes!) are welcome.
 There are no electrical outlets available for wreaths.
-You may use alternate lighting if you wish such as battery operated lights, but due to time and labor constraints, they will not be lit daily but most certainly for the Open House event.
-For the remainder of the Festival, we can’t guarantee that a volunteer would be available each day during the month to turn them on and off.
+You may use alternate lighting if you wish such as battery operated lights, but due to time and labor constraints, they will not be lit daily but most certainly for Open House and special events.

 Can I enter more than one thing?